ful1e5/Google_Cursor/README.md

 ## Contributions and Suggestions

-Any suggestions for features and contributions to the continuing code masterelopment can be made via the issue tracker or code contributions via a `Fork` & `Pull requests`.
+Any suggestions for features and contributions to the continuing code mainelopment can be made via the issue tracker or code contributions via a `Fork` & `Pull requests`.

 ###